ibm-cloud-docs/vpc/at-events.md

 | dedicated-host-group  | is.dedicated-host.dedicated-host-group.update | Dedicated host group was updated |
 | dedicated-host-group  | is.dedicated-host.dedicated-host-group.delete | Dedicated host group was deleted |
 | dedicated-host-group  | is.dedicated-host.dedicated-host-group.read | One or more dedicated host groups was retrieved |
 {: caption="Table 17.
-Actions that generate events for Dedicated Host Group" caption-side="top"}
+Actions that generate events for Dedicated Host Group" caption-side="bottom"}

 ### Instance group events
 {: #events-compute-instance-group}